TeamKallikantzaroi/FansoftGameStore/README.md

 ------------

 - Download or clone the project
-- Open the console (Right Click and Shifht)
+- Open the console (Right Click and Shift)
 - Write in the console "npm start"
 - The console will give you the following address: http://localhost:1234/
 - You can access the website by typing http://localhost:1234/ in the address bar